8 Ways For Supporting Loved Ones in Mental Health Crisis

-It’s perfectly normal to feel worried or anxious when a loved one is going through a difficult mental phase in their life.
+Feeling worried or anxious when a loved one is going through a difficult mental phase in their life is perfectly normal.
 But you can help them.
 A psychological crisis can be the reaction to trauma or other stressors that severely limit daily life.
 The stress can sometimes become so extreme that thoughts of harm or suicide can be triggered.
 But that doesn’t have to apply to everyone.

 The first step to being there for someone is to always remember that this person did not choose these circumstances.
 So remember: A mental crisis is never the fault of those affected.
 Another important point is knowing when to offer your help and knowing how to recognize such a crisis.